rntatsuya/machine-load-monitor/README.md

 - os
 - d3

+## Project Organization
+This app uses the React framework, and is mainly consisted of three components.
+The App and LineChart components are considered containers, which is a naming convention in the React community for components that modify states.
+The Alert component on the other hand is a stateless component because it just receives data from the App container.

 ## Assumptions
 - CPU load is accurately measured by taking the load average of the past minute.
 This minute tick is the base unit of load used in this project.
 - The CPU load threshold of interest is 1 for the 2 minute average.
 This value is hardcoded into the project as of now, but it is not difficult to make it a variable value determined by user input.